-To be fair, Excel can do this but as anyone knows, whenever one opens excel for the first time, it is blank.
+To be fair, Excel can do a lot.
+However, whenever one opens an excel spreadsheet for the first time, it is blank.
 You have the Template functionality, but the issue is that each software is prone to bugs.
 VBA can also deliver some finance automation, but that is an added skill set that needs to be learned.
-With that said, there are still manual tasks because a user has to inspect the customized workbooks.
+With that said, there are still manual tasks because excel users have to inspect the customized workbooks.

 Free Excel Alternatives:

 Cloud-based and built for collaboration, Google Sheets is a true alternative to Excel in shape and form.
 It syncs with all other G-suite applications like Gmail and Google Drive, and there are many features for adding and displaying data visually.
 There are also security measures when sharing sheets with others, making it an excellent free Excel alternative.
 While using a Google sheet can offer a wide variety of capabilities, it was not specifically designed for finance teams.
 That means that you may have to deal with manual data analysis when budgeting and forecasting.

 Libre Office Calc:

 The open-source competitor to Excel.
-Although it can look a bit outdated, it is actually very robust.
-Packed with features due to the nature of its makeup, for those that deem themselves tech-savvy, this could be a great alternative.
+Although it can look a bit outdated when you analyze data, it is actually very robust.
+Packed with features due to the nature of its makeup, for those that deem themselves tech-savvy, this could be a great alternative to Microsoft Excel.

 Probably the best in the bunch when it comes to focusing on financial planning and analysis.
-Zoho Sheets is a great freemium tool that can be upgraded for analytics for a fee.
+Zoho Sheets is a great freemium spreadsheet program that can be upgraded for data analytics for a fee.
 It is completely cloud-based and similar to Google Sheets and is built to integrate with other apps and collaborate with other people.
 Unlike a traditional Excel file, a Zoho Sheet is able to sync your entries so it can be viewed on any device on the cloud.

-The list goes on and on, with additional tools such as Apache, ThinkFree and Free Office.
+The list goes on and on, with additional spreadsheet tool options such as Apache, ThinkFree and Free Office.
 All of these Excel alternatives are also substitutes to the whole Microsoft Office suite, though without a focus on finance.

 Why not just switch out of Excel?